mrclapham/react-es6-appseed/README.md

 The project requires some setting up and configuring and the steps are explained below and further annotated within the source code itself.
 The project is, however, set up and ready to run and may be used and modified as an 'app seed' without delving into the minutiae of the setup (although it recommend you do delve and learn).

-React is included in the project but is optional, it could be used as a starting point for 'vanilla' js apps.
+React and Redux are included in the project but it may also be used as a starting point for 'vanilla' js apps.

 To build the project, clone the GitHub repo and, in a command line terminal (preferably GitBash on a Windows machine), navigate to the root directory and run: